aswinaus/Reinforcement-Learning/README.md

 In the context of our RAG training, monitoring the "batch average log variance" helps you see if your policy is settling on a preferred similarity_top_k strategy or if it's still uncertain.
 Ideally, you'd expect it to decrease over time as the policy learns which top_k values yield better rewards.

-The "batch average advantage" graph  is a crucial metric in policy gradient reinforcement learning.
+The "**batch average advantage**" graph  is a crucial metric in policy gradient reinforcement learning.
 It shows the average "advantage" of the actions taken by the policy within each training batch.

 <img width="465" height="382" alt="image" src="https://github.com/user-attachments/assets/582a4c46-e235-45a8-bf43-85698046da87" />